kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Installing-Kubernetes/01_kubernetes_install_options/transcript.md

+While using Kubernetes can be fun and intuitive, the same unfortunately can't be said about setting up a kube cluster.

+Actually that's not true, it is quite easy if you want to set up a kube cluster for testing and development purpposes.
+But it can get hard if you want to build a production grade cluster.

+There's lots of install options

+1. The hardway - great for learning purposes
+3. local workstation dev environment - minikube,...what are the otherss?
+2. kubeadm - bootstrap approach.
+Easier approach.
+3. Third party tools - e.g. kops, -  pro: production ready clusters cons: learning curve, too many competing tools, maintenance falls on you, if cluster has problems
+4. Vendor specifiy Managed services approach, e.g. aws eks. pro: turnkey approach  con: don't have full control, vendor lockin.
+5. Different flavours of Kubernetes, openshift, rancher, ...etc.

 While Kubernetes is great for simplifying your IT estate through containerisation.

 Building a Kube Cluster itself is not that straight forward.
 It involves having to answer lots of questions, for example: